 The way we own and use products is changing.
-Many of us have found ourselves clearing out shelves full of CDs and DVDs that have been sat there collecting dust since the arrival of streaming services such as Netflix and Spotify.
+Many of us have found ourselves clearing out shelves full of CDs and DVDs that have been collecting dust since the arrival of streaming services such as Netflix and Spotify.

 Subscription services are broadly similar to car rental, with all-inclusive payments that cover both your use of the vehicle and associated costs such as servicing and maintenance.